Before

 at Sowerby, Dewsbury, Halifax and estates in other counties17.

-At this time Earl
+At this time earl

-Warrene's steward was John de Doncaster25.
+Warenne's steward was probably John de Doncaster25.

-Warrene was excommunicated for adultery by pope John XXII32
+In 1316 John 8th Earl Warenne was excommunicated for adultery by pope John XXII32

 with an Isabel de Houland [Holland daughter of Lancaster's favourite]